Come to the Dark Side.

 In Asia, Ayam Cemani are renowned as much for the mystical powers of their black meat as they are for their extraordinary ink-black feathers that shimmer with a metallic sheen of beetle green and purple.
-Greenfire Farms was able to locate and legally import pure specimens of this breed despite the current USDA export ban on importing live chickens from Indonesia.
+Greenfire Farms was able to locate and legally import into the United States the first pure specimens of this breed despite the current USDA export ban on importing live chickens from Indonesia.
 We have unrelated bloodlines of ayam cemani that should produce healthy and beautiful chicks for many generations.
 Ayam Cemani are friendly birds, and the hens lay about 60 to 100 cream-colored eggs their first year.
 A typical laying cycle lasts for about 20 to 30 eggs, then the hen will stop laying for three to six months.
 The eggs are unusually large in proportion to the size of the hen’s body.
 The birds pictured here are our breeding stock, and they were selected from many birds for their exceptionally black features.
 However, we cannot guarantee the distribution of black pigment in their offspring.

 Despite their hypnotic otherworldly beauty Ayam Cemani are usually hardy, low maintenance, and by disposition easy to handle.
 We were asked by New York magazine to supply an Ayam Cemani model for their holiday gifts issue, and after we flew him to New York our rooster patiently allowed himself to be draped with million-dollar jewelry and trussed with a red ribbon while he was photographed under bright lights.
 (You can see his magazine picture below.)
 He was unbothered by all the attention, and he soon jetted back to Florida for a happy reunion with his flock of hens.
 Ah, the life of a supermodel.